jjovcheva/robots/README.md

-# Analysis of Robot Behaviour
+# Analysing Robot Performance in Python
 I analyse stress, attention, mental workload, and robot predictability from robotics sessions at the College of Charleston in South Carolina.
 I explore the impact of robot number, speed, and orientation through single-variable correlations.
 I then analyse speed vs robot number and speed vs orientation with two-variable correlations.
 The Jupyter Notebook produces a file each for the single- and two-variable correlations, and correlation matrices for the desired comparisons (contained in the `plots` directory).